-At June 30, 2019 student loan receivables, which are included in notes receivable, net, in the accompanying consolidated statement of financial position, and consisted of the following:
+At June 30, student loan receivables, which are included in notes receivable, net, in the accompanying consolidated statement of financial position, and consisted of the following:

-Federal Government programs \$ 33,528,553

-Institutional programs 85,373

-33,613,926

-Less: allowance for doubtful accounts (63,442)

-Notes student loans receivable, net \$ 33,550,484
+2020 Federal Government programs \$ 35,462,545 \$ 33,528,553 Institutional programs 62,825 85,373 35,525,370 33,613,926 Less: allowance for doubtful accounts (76,885) (63,442) Notes student loans receivable, net \$ 35,448,485 \$ 33,550,484

 The University participates in federal revolving loan programs.
 The availability of funds for loans under this program is dependent on reimbursements to the pool from repayments on outstanding loans.
-Funds advanced by the Federal government in the amount of \$39.6 million as of June 30, 2019 are ultimately refundable to the government and are classified as Government advances for student loans in the accompanying consolidated statement of financial position.
+Funds advanced by the Federal government in the amount of \$40.5 and \$39.6 million as of June 30, 2020 and 2019, respectively, are ultimately refundable to the government and are classified as Government advances for student loans in the accompanying consolidated statement of financial position.
 Outstanding loans cancelled under the program result in a reduction of the funds available for loan and a decrease in the liability to the government.